Demystifying AI: What does Artificial Intelligence mean for Test Automation?

 Provar uses metadata to create robust test cases in the first place so that many of the strategies used by other tools are not required.

-In some cases it’s not possible to use a metadata locator, for example if your developers have used a different UI framework, custom HTML or for testing non-Salesforce CRM web pages.
+Sometimes, it’s not possible to use a metadata locator, for example, if your developers have used a different UI framework, custom HTML, or for testing non-Salesforce CRM web pages.

 Mutation Testing which could lead to a whole paradigm shift in the way tests are authored to provide a level of exploratory testing.

-We’ve also been investigating collaborations with other Salesforce vendor tools to better help you understand test coverage against your specific Salesforce implementation/customisations and to generate test steps automatically (quite easy for us to do, but hard to generate good test steps automatically).
-Some of these features are still at least 6 months away, but watch this space.
+We’ve also been investigating collaborations with other Salesforce vendor tools to help you better understand test coverage against your specific Salesforce implementation/customizations and to generate test steps automatically (relatively easy for us to do, but hard to create reasonable test steps automatically).
+Watch this space for some of these features that are at least six months away.

-Finally we’re keeping a close eye on concepts such as Mutation Testing which could lead to a whole paradigm shift in the way tests are authored and how they can evolve automatically to provide a level of exploratory testing.
-This may seem like science fiction, but so were self driving cars and having a conversation with a computer just 10 years ago.
+Finally, we’re keeping a close eye on concepts such as Mutation Testing, which could lead to a paradigm shift in how tests are authored and how they can evolve automatically to provide a level of exploratory testing.

-We don’t consider this to be Artificial Intelligence, we just call it common sense to enhance our user’s experience, but if you’re comparing different tools, then fine, call it AI if you insist.
+We don’t consider this to be Artificial Intelligence.
+We call it common sense to enhance our user’s experience, but if you’re comparing different tools, then OK, call it AI if you insist.

-Arguably yes, there are some frameworks that are beginning to show some elements of real self learning and predictive testing.
-Frameworks that can generate tests for you or identify which changes may be breaking changes vs cosmetic.
-I use the term frameworks deliberately, if you have a coded test automation and you’re happy to have the overhead to maintain that code base then there is some very cool tech that does include a level of machine learning available.
+I use the term frameworks deliberately.
+If you have coded test automation and you’re happy to have the overhead to maintain that code base, then there is some very cool tech that includes a level of machine learning.

-- Leveraging the Salesforce metadata to automatically identify screen elements and field values.
+- We are leveraging the Salesforce metadata to automatically identify screen elements and field values.

-- Automatically recognising the page you want to test and building all the required navigation steps automatically.
+- Automatically recognize the page you want to test and automatically build all the required navigation steps.

-- Leveraging the Salesforce API to interact with the underlying data model directly.
+- We leverage the Salesforce API to interact directly with the underlying data model.

-- Suggesting alternate locators and allowing you to override our recommendations.
+- You are suggesting alternate locators and allowing you to override our recommendations.

-- Providing the ability to build test cases that are reusable across different Salesforce UIs such as Classic, Lightning, Mobile and Communities.
+- It can build reusable test cases across Salesforce UIs such as Classic, Lightning, Mobile, and Communities.

-- Continuous improvement for keeping in synch with the latest Salesforce, Selenium Webdriver and multiple browser vendors.
+- Continuous improvement to keep synch with the latest Salesforce, Selenium Webdriver, and multiple browser vendors.

-- Providing in built Provar APIs and a custom API to extend capabilities beyond Salesforce to perform meaningful end-to-end test cases.
+- We provide in-built Provar APIs and a custom API to extend capabilities beyond Salesforce to perform meaningful end-to-end test cases.

-What tools like Provar have delivered, and continue to deliver, is Intelligent Test Automation, robust test scripts integrated into an enterprise’s Continuous Integration and Continuous Delivery processes.
-It’s real, has rapid ROI and it’s relatively easy to achieve.
+What tools like Provar have delivered, and continue to deliver, is Artificial Intelligent in Test Automation and robust test scripts integrated into an enterprise’s Continuous Integration and Continuous Delivery processes.
+It’s natural, has rapid ROI, and it’s relatively easy to achieve.
 It’s intelligent, but there’s nothing artificial about it!